 The Charter provides for the Committee to comprise at least four members, three of whom will be non-executive directors and one of whom will be the Managing Director & CEO.
-The current members of the Committee are Rebecca McGrath (Chairman), Kathryn Fagg, Joseph Breunig and Jeanne Johns, noting that Ms Johns replaced Mr James Fazzino as a member of the Committee on 15 November 2017.
+The current members of the Committee are Rebecca McGrath (Chairman), Kathryn Fagg, Joseph Breunig and Jeanne Johns.

 The Committee is to meet as frequently as required but not less than four times a year.
-The attendance of the members of the Health, Safety, Environment and Community Committee at each meeting held during the financial year ended 30 September 2017 is set out on page 3 of the Annual Report.
+The attendance of the members of the Health, Safety, Environment and Community Committee at each meeting held during the financial year ended 30 September 2018 is set out on page 3 of the Annual Report.